 ELIZABETH KAWALEK has been a faculty member of SBS for the last six years.
 She began her intensive ballet training at Scarsdale Ballet Studio under the direction of Diana White.
 While continuing to perform along side her SBS peers, Ms. Kawalek also began to assist in teaching Creative Ballet classes and the Summer Intensive, developing a strong interest in teaching and studio administration.
 In 2010, she earned a certificate in the Leap ‘N Learn creative dance syllabus, which utilizes child psychology in dance education.
 In 2014, she became certified in the American Ballet Theatre curriculum for ages 3-10.
 Ms. Kawalek also serves as Administrative Director at the studio and assists in organizing the programs and end-of-year recitals.
 Ms. Kawalek holds a BA in History from Fordham University and is currently in the process of earning her Masters Non-Profit Administration from Baruch College.

 SIMEON KAZANTSEV was born in Russia and attended the famous Bolshoi Ballet Academy in Moscow, where he successfully completed his dance training in 8 years.
 Upon graduation, he joined the Stanislavsky Ballet, one of Moscow’s leading companies.
 He toured internationally with that troupe, dancing solo roles in such classics as Giselle, Swan Lake, La Esmeralda, Le Corsaire, Don Quixote, and the Nutcracker, as well as performing prominent roles in contemporary ballets.
 At the same time, he attended the Bolshoi Ballet Academy College, where he earned a BA in Pedagogy and Dancing and became an assistant to the late Professor Alexander Bondarenko, who was a leading authority on ballet technique and coach to many principal dancers of the Bolshoi Theater.
 In 2003, Mr. Kazantsev came to the United States to join the Boston Ballet.
 In America, he discovered that his real passion was teaching.
 He loves to teach at every level, and does so nearly every day at SBS.
 He enjoys choreographing and rehearsing dances for Studio performances, as well as occasionally dancing the lead male roles.
+He also teaches weekly adult classes in Manhattan.

 RENEE LAVERDIERE trained at The National Academy of Arts and was a scholarship student at the Joffrey School in New York City.
 She danced under the direction of Edward Villella at the Eglevsky Ballet as well as in the New Jersey Ballet and the New World Ballet.
 She has been teaching in Manhattan and Westchester for the last fifteen years.